jaredpar/csharplang/proposals/struct-improvements.md

     public RS4(ref int i)
     {
-        // Error.
+        // ERROR.
 Bullet 1 of the new constructor rules gives this newly created
         // Span<T> a *safe-to-escape* of the current scope.
 The 'this' parameter
         // though has a *safe-to-escape* outside the current method.
 Hence this
         // is illegal by assignment rules because it's assigning a smaller scope